arash-ebrahimi/PDF_OCRtoTEXT/README.md

 <img src="https://minio-z1zgcp.chbk.run/tebax/RAJAEE/ROPACS_IMAGES/11.png" style="height:150px;">

-This text file can be used as input to an LLM system. <a href="https://www.ghatreh.com/">tst</a>The output of this LLM could be labelled data that can be used for classification of images uploaded to the RO-PACS data centre.
+This text file can be used as input to an LLM system.
+The output of this LLM could be labelled data that can be used for classification of images uploaded to the RO-PACS data centre.